The boy without a name

 And that is the uncomfortable part.

-Nearby, around Battambang and other parts of Cambodia, huge areas were still scarred by landmines and unexploded remnants of war.
+Nearby, around Battambang and other parts of Cambodia, huge areas were still scarred by landmines.
 Many local people had been maimed by abandoned explosives left behind long after the conflicts themselves had faded from international attention.
-Missing limbs were not rare enough to stop you in your tracks every single time.
+Missing limbs were common enough that they no longer stopped you in your tracks every single time.
 And perhaps that, more than anything, says something horrifying about war and its aftermath.

 Don’t ask his name

 For reasons I still do not fully understand, that memory surfaced in Cambodia.
-Along with the woman being asked her name and replying, “Call me what you want, sugar.”
+Along with the memory of what I think was a Mae West character, who, when asked her name, simply replied, “Call me what you want, sugar.”
+Yet another person that should not know your name.
 My thoughts do that sometimes.
 They mix serious ideas with nonsense and somehow arrive at an emotional truth sideways.

-And somewhere in the middle of all that noise, my brain settled on one repetitive instruction:
+And somewhere in the middle of all that noise, my brain settled on one instruction that kept repeating itself:

 Don’t ask his name.